Taskeract Taskeract

 Define status groups in Project Properties > Issues.
 When at least one group is defined, a group selector appears before the status pills in the Issues view.
 Click it to switch groups or select All to see every status.
 Each group can contain up to 9 statuses (matching the jump dialog's 1–9 keys).
 Your selected group is remembered per project.
 If you haven't chosen one yet, the group marked as default is used.

-Status groups are stored in .tact/project.yaml and synced to team members via the config orphan branch.
+Status groups are stored in .tact/project.yaml and synced to team members automatically.

 The view shows issues with their ID, title, labels, assignees, and status.
 The active status pill shows how many issues are loaded, with a + suffix when more pages are available.
 Each issue includes a body preview and comment count so you can scan what issues are about and how active they are without opening them.
 Use the sort dropdown to order by updated or created date.
 The list loads more issues automatically as you scroll.
 Click any issue to see its full description and comments in a resizable detail panel.
 Use j/k to navigate (with numeric prefix, e.g. 5j), gg/G to jump to the first/last issue, Enter to select, Escape to close, / to filter, and s to start or go to a session.
 The search field includes a clear button when text is entered.